iusztinpaul/hands-on-llms/modules/training_pipeline/README.md

 * Poetry 1.5.1
 * GNU Make 4.3

-Install all the dependencies is as easy as running:
+Installing all the other dependencies is as easy as running:
 ```shell
 make install
 ```